Estella R. Chase

 Brief Life History of Estella R.

 When Estella R. Chase was born on 21 May 1895, in Upton, Oxford, Maine, United States, her father, Edward Clarence Chase, was 26 and her mother, Mary Ann McLeod, was 26.
 She married John Verner Wiken on 12 April 1913, in Maine, United States.
 They were the parents of at least 2 sons.
-She lived in Rumford, Oxford, Maine, United States in 1920 and Peru, Oxford, Maine, United States for about 10 years.
+She lived in United States in 1949 and Peru, Peru, Oxford, Maine, United States in 1950.
+She died on 4 March 1986, at the age of 90, and was buried in Peru, Oxford, Maine, United States.

 Photos and Memories (0)